The 23 Best Kosher Wines, Kosher Mevushal Wine in 2023

 Origin: Russian River, Sonoma, California, USA

-Fermented and then aged for 12 months in French and American oak barrels, the wine shows aromas of citrus, exotic fruit and white flowers.
-On the palate flavors of honey, lychee and a small dose of buttery oak emerge and evolve in a long, elegant finish.
+Fermented and then aged for 12 months in French and American oak barrels, the wine shows aromas of apple and tropical fruit, enhanced with a bouquet of toasty oak.

 > For more information, visit the Herzog Wine Cellars official website.